What is the European Central Bank?

 Diversity and inclusion at the ECB

-- There are falcons nesting on the top of the ECB skyscraper in the Ostend of Frankfurt, which is 185 meters high.
+- There are falcons hunting from the top of the ECB skyscraper in the Ostend of Frankfurt, which is 185 metres high.
 We also look out for any hawks or doves that might visit the bird houses in our grounds…

-- Sometimes it’s hard to connect with us, we know.
+- And last but not least: sometimes it’s hard to connect with us, we know.
 But we’d love to chat with you more often.
 Here’s our contacts page.
-You can also engage with us on and LinkedIn, or if you are ever in Frankfurt, pop by our Visitor Centre!
+You can also engage with us on Twitter and LinkedIn, or if you are ever in Frankfurt, pop by our Visitor Centre!